User | Login

 Cons:

 • Potential size limitations: At both extremes, you may have issues.
-They may struggle to fit inside very small shoes, and I did wet the inside of snow boots, and these did take a long time to dry.
+They may struggle to fit inside very small shoes.
+I did wet the inside of snow boots, and they took a long time to dry.

 • Drying time: Could be quicker.
 Others were faster, but that's not always a good thing when it comes to drying boots.